Overview and scope

 When Veritas transfers your personal information to a third party to provide administrative and other services, it uses appropriate measures to ensure that the third party will only use your personal information to perform the services Veritas has specified.
 The increasingly global nature of Veritas' business sometimes requires it to use administrative service providers who may be located in the United States or elsewhere outside of Canada.
 Accordingly, your personal information may be transferred outside of Canada and if so, it will be subject to the legal requirements of the applicable foreign jurisdictions, including local requirements to disclose information to courts, law enforcement and national security authorities.

-To the extent Veritas enters into arrangements with service providers, agents and contractors to store, handle or process personal information on its behalf, such as for data processing, document storage software support and office services, Veritas' policy will be to require such parties by contractual or other means to provide comparable privacy protection while the information is processed or handled by them.
+To the extent Veritas enters into arrangements with service providers, agents and contractors to store, handle or process personal information on its behalf, such as for data processing, document storage software support and office services, Veritas' policy is to require such parties by contractual or other means to provide comparable privacy protection while the information is processed or handled by them.

 Where Veritas stores your personal information